DianaCarolina3/Video-Platzi/README.md

-# Practice-Video-Platzi
+# Video-Platzi
-This is a practice of the course of Front-end development
+Course of Front-end development